lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab2.md

 * 10 points – prints the output to exactly match the sample output

 ## Grading turnaround
-This classwork will be graded with scores in Brightspace by 5pm on May 17th.
+This lab will be graded with scores in Brightspace by 5pm on May 17th.